Insurance bad faith: Damages

 In many states, either the common law tort or an equivalent statute authorizes punitive damages for bad faith to further incentivize insurers to act in good faith towards their insureds.

 Bad faith lawsuits may result in large awards of punitive damages.
 A famous example is State Farm Mutual Auto.
 Ins.
 Co. v.
 Campbell, in which the U.S. Supreme Court overturned a jury verdict of $145 million in punitive damages against State Farm.
 Bad faith cases may also be slow, at least in the third party context, because they are necessarily dependent upon the outcome of any underlying litigation.
 For example, the 2003 Campbell decision involved State Farm's handling of litigation resulting from a fatal car accident in 1981, 22 years earlier.

 Another important feature of Campbell is that it powerfully illustrates how an insurer cannot avoid tort liability for bad faith by belatedly attempting to cure its breach of contract.
-State Farm's belated payment of the judgment against its insured did not prevent the Utah Supreme Court from still holding it liable (after the U.S. Supreme Court reversed the original judgment) for $9 million in punitive damages.
+In other words, tort liability (including the entitlement to compensatory and punitive damages) irrevocably accrues when the tort is committed, and remains contingent only in the sense that the insured still has the burden of proving that fact before a finder of fact.
+Thus, State Farm's belated payment of the full judgment against its insured (including amounts in excess of its policy limits) did not prevent the Utah Supreme Court from still holding it liable (after the U.S. Supreme Court reversed the original judgment) for $9 million in punitive damages.

 Toxic mold is a common cause of bad faith lawsuits, with about half of the 10,000 toxic mold cases in 2001 being filed against insurance companies on bad faith grounds.
 Before 2000 the claims were uncommon, with relatively low payouts.
 One notable lawsuit occurred when a Texas jury awarded $32 million (later reduced to $4 million).
 In 2002 a suit was settled for $7.2 million.